puppetlabs/puppet-docs/source/puppet/4.4/reference/http_api/http_certificate.md

 The `certificate` endpoint returns the certificate for the specified name, which might be either a standard certname or `ca`.

+Under Puppet Server's CA service, the `environment` parameter is ignored and can be omitted.
+Under a Rack or WEBrick Puppet master, `environment` is required and must be a valid environment, but it has no effect on the response.

 Find
 ----